 Finding Points

-Within DCH, a Point is a representing a distinct channel of information flow.
+Within DCH, a Point is a virtual entity representing a distinct channel of information flow.
 Some examples of Points include an import real power sensor Point attached to an electrical meter, or an outside temperature sensor Point related to a weather station.
 Within DCH, Points belong to a Data Pool and can be linked to a Building or Site Model.

 Points can be discovered based on identifiers related to the point (e.g. point identifier, organisation identifier or data pool identifier), or by querying site and building models for points based on the type or metadata associated with the point.

-DCH's allows a user to find points under a set of filters.
+endpoint allows a user to find points under a set of filters.

 With a request get points: